 1893: One thousand immigrants, most of whom were Russian Jews arrived at Ellis Island today aboard the steamship Dania.

-1895: It was reported today during the last year, the expenses for operating Mt.
+1895: It was reported today that during the last year, the expenses for operating Mt.
 Sinai Hospital exceeded all sources of income by $6,000.despite several sources of revenue including generous bequests by the late Sarah Burr, the last of which totaled $35,000.
 The board headed by President Hyman Blum and Vice President Isaac is working to remedy the situation.

 1895: “Through With Their Studies” published today described the season ending activities of the Young Men’s Hebrew Association which “will open it twenty-second season next fall with a membership of over 500.”
 In addition to its other activities, the Association will continue to operate a school that offers courses in Jewish history and stenography.

-1895: Zene Barkuskie and Vincent Oustra form Jersey City and Mr. and Mrs. Tony Stelitzka of Kingston, NY, all of whom are Polish Jews are waiting on Commissioner Shields to take action following their arrest yesteray on charges of counterfeiting.
+1895: Zene Barkuskie and Vincent Oustra form Jersey City and Mr. and Mrs. Tony Stelitzka of Kingston, NY, all of whom are Polish Jews are waiting on Commissioner Shields to take action following their arrest yesterday on charges of counterfeiting.

 1895: “Golden Wedding Tablets in a Temple” published today described the two tablets that Amalie and William S. Rayner donated to Congregation Har Sinai in Baltimore in honor of their golden wedding anniversary.
 The two marble tablets which are six feet by 3 feet by 3 feet were created by William A. Gualt.
 They are inscribed with two Hebrew statements and their English translations which are “Hear Israel!
 The Eternal is God; The Eternal is One” and “Thou Shalt Love Thy Neighbor as Thysef.”